-Abuse that occurs online or outside of the School/College will not be dismissed or downplayed and will be treated equally seriously and in-line with relevant policies/procedures.
+Abuse that occurs online or outside of the School/College will not be dismissed or downplayed and will be treated equally seriously and in-line with relevant policies/procedures, for example behaviour, child protection and online safety.

 With regard to the law, it will be explained that the law is in place to protect children and young people rather than criminalise them.
 This will be done in such a way to avoid creating alarm or distress.